IIIF/api/source/api/presentation/3.0/index.md

 ##### timeMode

 A mode associated with an Annotation that is to be applied to the rendering of any time-based media, or otherwise could be considered to have a duration, used as a body resource of that Annotation.
 Note that the association of `timeMode` with the Annotation means that different resources in the body cannot have different values.
 This specification defines the values specified in the table below.
-Other modes _MAY_ be given, and if they are, they _MUST_ be URIs.
-The value _MUST_ be a string.
+Others may be defined externally, and would be given as a full URI.

+The value _MUST_ be a string, taken from the table below or a full URI.

-* An Annotation _MAY_ have exactly one `timeMode` property.
+* An Annotation _MAY_ have exactly one `timeMode` property.<br/>
+  Clients _SHOULD_ process timeMode on an Annotation.

 > | Value | Description |
 | ----- | ----------- |